 2.5.
 Message query

 The message query is used to deliver a remote user’s input to a chatbot server.
-A POST request is sent to https://chatbot_host:port/message with the user’s input and ID, along with the login token.
+A POST request is sent to https://chatbot_host:port/message with the user’s user_id and message, along with the login token as data.
 The JSON response structure is similar to LetsChat query:

 {